vahid110/odbcpp/BUILD_SYSTEM.md

 | `BUILD_EXAMPLES` | `ON` | Build example applications |
 | `BUILD_TESTING` | `ON` | Build unit and integration tests |
 | `TARGET_DATABASE` | `REDSHIFT` | Target database (REDSHIFT/POSTGRESQL/MYSQL/SQLSERVER) |

+**Note**: ODBC drivers are always built as shared libraries (.dylib/.so/.dll) as required by the ODBC specification.

 ## Deployment Considerations